mariellefoster/marf-books/README.md

 (2 this month, 53 YTD)
 - Nghi Vo: The Empress of Salt and Fortune
 - Laurie J. Marks: Air Logic
+- Lois McMaster Bujold: The Physicians of Vilnoc

 ## Next
 - Rebecca Solnit: A Paradise Built in Hell